OE Node installation and configuration

 IPFS_GATEWAY

 Description: Sets the URL of the IPFS gateway used to fetch the asset's DDO.
 Use the URL supplied by the IFPS provider.
+Make sure the IPFS gateway is public; otherwise will not be able to access CIDs pinned by other services, such as the marketplace.

 Values: String (URL)